WinVector/JXREF/README.txt

 To Use:

  Run the class com.winvector.ScanIDs .
-It takes no arguments and expect to find a file named book.xml in its working directory.
+It takes no arguments and expects to find a file named book.xml in its working directory.
 For each file named in book.xml the program creates file with all of the cross-references defined from other files, append with _external_links.xml the strategy is to get all possible external refs